Kashoggi, Marie Colvin, and the Global Threat to Journalists

 Rarely do the local crimes attract international attention.
 Most journalists die in anonymity.
 Almost nine out of ten times, their killers are not brought to justice.

 Foreign correspondents reporting armed conflicts, like Marie Colvin and her photographer Paul Conroy, who was injured in the attack, are targeted for murder, detained or kidnapped.
-International humanitarian law prescribes protections in Protocol 77 to the Geneva Convention.
+International humanitarian law prescribes protections in Article 79 of Protocol 1 additional to the Geneva Conventions.
 Some 174 nations have signed and ratified.
 America has signed but is one of only five yet to ratify.